RLE-Foundation/rllte/docs/benchmarks.md

 ## Models

-`rllte.hub.models` provide trained models of various RL algorithms on different benchmarks.
-Suppose we want to load an `PPO` agent trained on
-[Procgen](https://github.com/openai/procgen) benchmark, here is an example:
+Suppose we want to load an `PPO` agent trained on [Procgen](https://github.com/openai/procgen) benchmark, here is an example:

 ``` py title="example.py"
 from rllte.hub.models import Procgen